ScottSyms/RustAISe/README.md

 Generally, the juice is worth the squeeze here.
 Rust works as advertised and the effort in learning the language would be paid back in situations where the code will be reused or execution time is a concern.

 ### Getting the code
 All code is available at https://github.com/ScottSyms/RustAISe.

 Please feel free to use it and I'd appreciate any feedback you might have.

 ## Licenses
+The software is made available under an Apache 2.0 license.

 The archive includes a 7zip compressed sample of AIS data from the government of Norway.
 It's made available under the Norwegian Licence for Open Government Data (NLOD) 2.0[^norway].

 [^norway]: https://www.kystverket.no/en/navigation-and-monitoring/ais/access-to-ais-data/